sfroee/hdlf-perf/hdlf-api-test/README.md

 - Kubernetes 1.16+
 - Helm 3.0+
 - Access to a Kubernetes cluster
-- HDLF API client certificates (if not using the certificate resource)
+- Custom cert-manager issuer controller in the Kubernetes cluster (for automatic certificate generation)

 ## Installing the Chart